gelatodigital/smartwallet/README.md

-# Gelato Mega SDK
+# Gelato SmartWallet SDK

-Modern Account Abstraction SDK for building and interacting with smart accounts.
+A Modern Account Abstraction SDK for building and interacting with smart wallets.

 ## Prerequisites